The Big Land: Production

 The film was based on the novel Buffalo Grass, which was published in 1955.
 Alan Ladd's Jaguar Productions bought film rights prior to publication for a reported $100,000.
-The movie was meant to be the first in a revised four-year production deal between Jaguar and Warner Bros.
+The movie was meant to be the first in a revised four-year production deal between Jaguar Productions and Warner Bros.
+Pictures.
 Frank Gruber himself was hired to write the script and Eleanor Parker and Robert Ryan were discussed as possible co-stars to Ladd.
 Eventually, Edmond O'Brien – who had just made A Cry in the Night for Jaguar – and Virginia Mayo – who was under contract to Warner Bros and who had acted opposite Ladd before – were cast.

 The movie was shot near Sonora, California, a location not far from Yosemite National Park over four weeks in June 1956.
 The unit then moved to the Warner Bros backlot.
 Four different sets for the township were created – to show the town being built, after it had been burnt, to film the burning sequence, and to show the town being completed.